Maria Murgu, Ph.D. – Research Assistant

 My academic background is: in the present I am a Ph.D. student at National University of Arts, Bucharest, studying spatial relations with the object between real and virtual environments.
 M.A. in Interior and Spatial Design.

-Adrian Damian – Research Assistant, PhD candidate at the University in Tg.
+Adrian Damian – Research Assistant, Ph.D. student at the University of Arts in Tg.
 Mureș

 After graduating the Faculty of Theater and Television from Cluj-Napoca, Adrian Damian continued his studies at UNATC Bucharest, finishing scenography in 2010.
-Currently he is a PhD student at Art University Târgu Mureș.
+Currently he is a PhD student at University of Arts in Târgu Mureș.

 He signed so far over forty stage designs in important theaters from Romania, collaborating with famous national and international directors such as Roberto Bacci, Alexander Hausvater, Anna Stigsgaard, Peter Schnider, Radu Afrim, Alexandru Dabija, Radu Nica etc. A special place in his career is his collaboration with the director Mihai Măniuţiu with whom he conducted 21 performances such as Life is a Dream and Winter nominated by the UNITER Senate for BEST SCENOGRAPHY or Mr. Swedenborg wants to dream and Pirandello Coffe Shop awarded BEST PERFORMANCE – Oradea Theater Festival.